Functorial invariants for chaos topology from data: Summary and conclusions

 \section{Summary and conclusions}

-The study of chaotic dynamics through topology is a program that can be formally broken into two parts: (i) the construction of the topological object from data, a task that pertains to computational topology; and (ii) the algebraic handling of this object, which falls under algebraic topology.
+The study of chaotic dynamics through topology is a program that can be formally broken into two parts: (i) the construction of the topological object from data; and (ii) the algebraic handling of this object.
 This article deals with (ii), assuming that (i) is adequately accomplished.

-Branched Manifold Analysis through Homologies (BraMAH) builds on the template legacy by introducing a specific type of cell complex that allows extracting homology group generators, orientability chains, and junction loci from multi-dimensional point clouds obtained from discretely sampled time series.
-Instead of translating trajectories into Conway polynomials or linking numbers, BraMAH translates point clouds in arbitrary dimensions into topological invariants borrowed from homology theory.

-Classical algebraic topology, however, treats structures as freely traversable in all directions.
-When point clouds arise from phase-space trajectories, time is implicit but present.
-The top-cells of a BraMAH complex therefore represent groups of visited states that are causally connected by the dynamics that generated the point cloud.
-The structure to be described is thus a directed space, or more precisely a directed subspace of phase space, which may have boundaries and non-manifold loci.

-The templex is a topological object that is designed to capture both the classical algebraic topology and the directed algebraic topology of chaos.
-Category theory provides the formal way of translating a topological problem into an algebraic one, thanks to functors.
-Placing the templex within this formalism has required providing an intrinsic definition of a BraMAH complex, an algebra of directed paths, an edge operator and its associated quotient.
+The templex is placed within category theory, translating the problem of chaos topology into an algebraic one thanks to functors.
+Doing so has required providing an intrinsic definition of a BraMAH complex, an algebra of directed paths, an edge operator and its associated quotient, which is fundamentally different from the homology quotient.
 The result is a formal setting with two complementary levels of information carried by the functorial invariants and separable through forgetful functors.

-\begin{itemize}[leftmargin=\parindent] \item[–] \textbf{Undirected level (Homology groups):} It describes the structural scaffold with its voids and orientability properties.
-These invariants allow one to distinguish, for instance, an underlying torus from other supporting shapes, regardless of the sequence in which regions are visited.
-If the scaffold corresponds to a pseudo-manifold, BraMAH detects and locates the junction loci. \item[–] \textbf{Directed level (Generatex semigroups):} It captures the irreversible causal organization around joining loci, if they exist.
-These invariants are obtained through a directed algebra of paths, providing information about the specific type of chaotic dynamics at play. \end{itemize}
+The undirected level (homology groups) describes the structural scaffold with its voids and orientability properties: these invariants allow one to distinguish, for instance, an underlying torus from other supporting shapes, regardless of the sequence in which regions are visited.
+If the scaffold corresponds to a pseudo-manifold, BraMAH detects and locates the junction loci.
+The directed level (generatex semigroups) captures the irreversible causal organization around joining loci, if they exist; these invariants are obtained through a directed algebra of paths, providing information about the specific type of chaotic dynamics at play.
+The classical mechanisms of chaotic phase-space organization naturally translate into this functorial framework: